MAD9137/f2024/docs/assessments/assignments/assignment-3.md

 ![Assignment 3](/F2020/assets/img/A3_03_pageobjects.png)

 Start in your viewController.swift file and make 8 Page objects in your viewController class.
 Called the first 7 ‘page1’ to ‘page7’, initialized like this `var page1: Page? = Page()`.
-Call the 8th object ‘currentPage’ and initialize it the same way as the other 7.
+Call the 8th object ‘currentPage’ and leave it uninitialize for now.

 Next, in your viewDidLoad function you will need to set the values of the 7 page objects like `page1?.pageNumber = 1` and `page1?.pageText = “the text on the first page of the story”`.
 This will be repeated for all seven pages.